jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-11-21-beam-examples-8/index.md

 ### Pipeline Source

 The main transform is performed by `SportTrackerMotivation`.
 It begins with producing metrics using the `ComputeBoxedMetrics` transform.
 Then, those metrics are averaged *within* a short period (default to 20 seconds) as well as *across* a long period (default to 100 seconds).
-A fixed window is applied to obtain short averages while computing long averages involves more steps.
+A fixed window is applied to obtain short averages while computing long averages involves more steps as illustrated below.

 1. A sliding window is applied where the size and period are the long and short periods respectively.
 2. The average in each of the sliding windows is computed.
 3. The long averages are re-windowed to a fixed window that has the same size to the short averages.
-    - It makes the long averages are placed in comparable periods to the short averages.
+    - It makes the long averages are placed in comparable windows to the short averages.

 After both the short and long averages are obtained, they are joined by the `CoGroupByKey` transform followed by generating pacing details of user activities.
 Note that we can also join the short/long averages using a side input - see [this link](https://github.com/jaehyeon-kim/beam-demos/blob/master/beam-pipelines/chapter4/sport_tracker_motivation_side_inputs.py) for details.

 The pipeline can be better illustrated with an example.
-Let say we have three positions of a user, and two metrics can be obtained recursively by comparing a position and its previous one.
+Let say we have three positions of a user, and two metric records can be obtained recursively by comparing a position and its previous one.
 The short averages are computed with the metrics that belong to `[20, 40)` and `[60, 80)` windows.
-The long averages are obtained across multiple periods.
-Basically the metrics that belong to `[Long Avg Window Start, Window End)` are included in computing the long averages.
+On the other hand, the long averages are obtained across multiple windows by including all metrics that fall in `[Long Avg Window Start, Window End)`.
 Note that, as the long averages are re-windowed, joining is based on `[Window Start, Window End)`.
+We end up having two matching windows and the notification values are obtained by comparing the short and long averages.

 ![](breakdown.png#center)